 Have you ever wondered why exercise is recommended to improve moods and relieve stress?
 It is likely the effect that exercise has on increasing serotonin activity in the brain.
 Serotonin is important for balancing moods and has a calming effect on the brain and body.

-While there are several natural methods to boosting serotonin levels, physical activity also has other health benefits, such as controlling weight, boosting energy, and preventing health conditions and diseases.
+While there are several natural methods to boosting serotonin levels, physical activity also has other health benefits, such as controlling weight and boosting energy.
 Why not reap all of these benefits while improving your mood by exercising?

 - Young, SN.
 2007.
 How to increase serotonin in the human brain without drugs.
 J Psychiatry Neurosci.
 32(6): 394-399